Connect with a certified trainer for free

 Surgical Treatment

-For severe sprains, such as a complete rupture of the UCL, conservative treatment may not be enough to restore stability of your thumb joint.
-In these cases, your doctor may recommend surgery to reattach the UCL to the thumb joint and repair fractured bones if needed.
-Patients who undergo surgery typically must wear a cast or splint for several weeks after the procedure to aid in their recovery.
+In severe thumb sprains, such as a complete tear of the ulnar collateral ligament (UCL), conservative treatment may not fully restore thumb strength or joint stability.
+When this happens, your doctor may recommend surgery to reattach the torn ligament to the bone and repair any associated fractures.
+After surgery, the thumb is typically immobilized in a cast or splint for several weeks to allow proper healing and prevent re-injury.

 Recovery